The most overrated places in Hong Kong and where to go instead

-Hong Kong has many incredible attractions, and you’ll always have things to do.
-But often, following the crowd leads to disappointment.
+Hong Kong is one of the best places for travel thanks to its many incredible attractions, and you’ll always have things to do.
+But often, following the crowd can lead to disappointment.
 Of course, Hong Kong has its share of overrated places, but calling a hot spot “overrated” does not mean it is unworthy of a visit.
 It simply means there are less expensive and less crowded alternatives.

-Whether it’s your first time in Hong Kong or your nth time, it’s always easier to go with the obvious choices.
+Whether it’s your first time in Hong Kong or your 20th time, it’s always easier to go with the obvious choices.
 But if you want to go a little unconventional, we have you covered.
-We sought the opinion of Hongkongers on which places they find most overrated and where they would visit instead.
-Here’s what they recommend!
+We sought the opinion of Hongkongers on which places they find most overrated and the best places they would visit instead.
+Here’s what they recommend.

 Most overrated places in Hong Kong